 GRID Alternatives is the statewide program manager for the Single-family Affordable Solar Homes Program (SASH), a ratepayer-funded program through the California Public Utilities Commission that provides up-front rebates to help low-income homeowners access the benefits of solar power.

 The SASH Program originated with California Assembly Bill 2723, which directed that a minimum of 10% of California Solar Initiative funds be set aside for programs assisting low-income households in accessing solar technology.
 SASH, one of two targeted low-income programs that resulted, provides significant rebates on solar electric systems to qualifying single-family homeowners in the Pacific Gas and Electric (PG&E), Southern California Edison (SCE), and San Diego Gas and Electric (SDG&E) service territories.
-It will operate either until December 31, 2015 or until all funds have been encumbered, whichever comes first.
+Originally scheduled to sunset in 2015, the SASH program has been extended until 2021.

 - Create broad community engagement with solar in low-income affordable housing.